tbensky/Prolog-CLP/README.md

 Note the structure is very similar to the non-CLP Sudoko: set up a board, assign elements to variables, and apply the Sudoku rules (unique rows, columns, and now 4x4 blocks).

 The difference now is two-fold.
-First, the `all_distinct` predicate is part of the CLP(Z) library.
-It store the fact that we want each variable in a given list to have a unique value.
-Second, the `X ins 1..9`.
-The `ins` predicate is also part of the CLP(Z) library.
+First, the `all_distinct` predicate is part of the CLPFD library.
+It stores the fact that we want each variable in a given list to have a unique value.

+Second is the `X ins 1..9`.
+The `ins` predicate is also part of the CLPFD library.
 It sets the domain of each variable in the list `X` to be within 1 to 9 (`ins` is a clever help that maps the domain needs over all elements of a list.
-It is similar to the `maplist(domain,...)` call in the non-CLP solver.
+It is similar to the `maplist(domain,...)` call in the non-CLP solver).

 The following solution is produced.